Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Person_Gender-extended.md

 ## What can be described in this profile

-- The place relative to the person
+- The Gender percieved of the person, documented with controlled vocabularies
+- The time-span of that gender perception

 ## Diagram